How to Prevent Identity Theft

 - Protect Electronic Transactions – Many financial transactions are conducted online these days.
 Be sure you only manage online finances over a secure Internet connection – not a public wi-fi or unsecured network in your home.
 Thieves can tap into unsecure networks and view information transmitted online.
 You should also password-protect access to your computer, and utilize anti-virus and anti-spyware software.

 - Create Unique Passwords – We use short, alphanumeric passwords to access all types of personal data, from social networks like Facebook to our cable bills.
 It’s important not to use the same password on each account, or use passwords that can be easily guessed by outsiders like a child’s name, birthday, anniversary or last four digits of your Social Security number.
+The most effective passwords contain a combination of upper and lower case letters, plus numbers and symbols.

 - Verify Personal Data Requests – Only supply personal data – like bank accounts, pins and Social Security numbers – to organizations and individuals you know and trust.
 Be very skeptical of e-mails and websites that solicit personal data.
 There are many fake sites that look similar to those of real banks, utilities, etc. If you are unsure why your data is being requested by a particular organization, call customer service to verify if the information is needed, and why.